CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_if.html.markdown

 * `pin_group_name`:(string) Pingroup name associated to vNIC for static pinning.
 LCP deploy will resolve pingroup name and fetches the correspoding uplink port/port channel to pin the vNIC traffic.
 * `placement`:(HashMap) - Placement Settings for the virtual interface.
 This complex property has following sub-properties:
+  + `auto_pci_link`:(bool) Enable or disable automatic assignment of the PCI Link in a dual-link adapter.
+This option applies only to 13xx series VICs that support dual-link.
+If enabled, the system determines the placement of the vNIC/vHBA on either of the PCI Links.
+  + `auto_slot_id`:(bool) Enable or disable automatic assignment of the VIC slot ID.
+If enabled and the server has only one VIC, the same VIC is chosen for all the vNICs.
+If enabled and the server has multiple VICs, the vNIC/vHBA are deployed on the first VIC.
+The Slot ID determines the first VIC.
+MLOM is the first Slot ID and the ID increments to 2, 3, and so on.
   + `id`:(string) PCIe Slot where the VIC adapter is installed.
 Supported values are (1-15) and MLOM.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `pci_link`:(int) The PCI Link used as transport for the virtual interface.
-This field is applicable only for VIC 1385 model (UCSC-PCIE-C40Q-03) which support two PCI links.
+PCI Link is only applicable for select Cisco UCS VIC 1300 models (UCSC-PCIE-C40Q-03, UCSB-MLOM-40G-03, UCSB-VIC-M83-8P) that support two PCI links.
 The value, if specified, for any other VIC model will be ignored.
   + `switch_id`:(string) The fabric port to which the vNICs will be associated.* `None` - Fabric Id is not set to either A or B for the standalone case where the server is not connected to Fabric Interconnects.
 The value 'None' should be used.* `A` - Fabric A of the FI cluster.* `B` - Fabric B of the FI cluster.
   + `uplink`:(int) Adapter port on which the virtual interface will be created.
 * `profile`:(HashMap) - A reference to a policyAbstractConfigProfile resource.When the $expand query parameter is specified, the referenced resource is returned inline.